kannankvs/md2/Command-Reference.md

 	 **Arguements:**

 	 ip_address - TACACS+ server IP address.
-	 timeout - Transmission timeout interval in seconds, range 1 to 1000 (TBD - no clarity), default 5 key - Shared secret
+	 timeout - Transmission timeout interval in seconds, range 1 to 1000 (TBD - no clarity, lets ask Xin for right person to answer this too), default 5 key - Shared secret
 	 type - Authentication type, "chap" or "pap" or "mschap" or "login", default is "pap". port - TCP port range is 1 to 65535, default 49